Shell4026/ShellProtector/README.md

 Try one of three ways

-1. Click Assets - liltoon - Refresh Shader
+1. Delete your own avatar folder inside the ShellProtect folder and re-encrypt it.
 2. Try restarting Unity.
-3. Delete your own avatar folder inside the ShellProtect folder and re-encrypt it.
+3. Click Assets - liltoon - Refresh Shader (It takes a while!)

 ## How it works
 Encrypt the texture using an XXTEA algorithm after transforming the key with SHA-256.